Getting Started with the API

 Getting Started

-In order to get started working with the API, you will need developer accounts on the production environment (digitalchalk.com) as well as the sandbox environment (digitalchalksandbox.com).
-Both of these are available to existing customers by contacting DigitalChalk Support.
+In order to get started working with the API, you will need developer accounts on the production environment (digitalchalk.com).
+This is available to existing customers by contacting DigitalChalk Support.

 Once you have your developer accounts, you will need to retrieve your OAuth2 access token.
 This can be found by logging in with the developer account you’ve been given, navigating to the My Account area and clicking the API tab.
 For more background information on authentication, see Using OAuth 2.0.